 iVAC Switch Box

-The iVAC Pro System was born from the popularitly of the iVAC Switch Box and works with your 115 vac and 240 vac equipment in shops with multiple power tools being served by the same dust collector.
+The iVac Pro System was born from the popularity of the iVAC Switch Box and works with your 115 vac and 240 vac equipment in shops with multiple power tools being served by the same dust collector.
 The iVAC Pro system allows the user to mix and match Power Tools & Dust Collectors which operate on different voltages and current ratings.
 One Switch runs your dust collector and one Tool is required for each power tool being served by the dust collector.
 Do you need the Contactor?
 See below.

-Both the TOOL & SWITCH are available as 115Vac 15A, 115Vac 20A, 240Vac 15A & 240Vac 20A (8 models in total).
+Both the TOOL & SWITCH are available as 115Vac 15A, 115Vac 20A, 240Vac 20A (8 models in total).
 The 15Amp versions were made available for workshops that are already pre-wired.
-If possible we strongly recommend that you use the 20Amp versions, since these models will accommodate both 15Amp and 20Amp plugs and are less susceptible to start up current surges.
+If possible, we strongly recommend that you use the 20Amp versions, since these models will accommodate both 15Amp and 20Amp plugs and are less susceptible to start up current surges.